Why Windows Vista Ended Up Being a Mess - Slashdot

 But that's different from a commercial enterprise where there is a definite check at th

 Are we talking about the same Linux?!
-(Score:1, Insightful)
+(Score:2, Insightful)

 Linux development has often devolved into "bickering, lawsuits, and enemies".